SPECIAL TOPIC: INSIGHTS TO EXODUS 20:12-17 (THE TEN COMMANDMENTS)

 B. Marriage stability and loyalty, like respect for parents, is a major pillar of societal strength and longevity.

-C. It needs to be emphasized that human sexuality is a gift from God.
-It was His idea and will for man.
-The guidelines are not meant to thwart man's freedom or joy but to give some godly guidelines for fallen man.
+C. It needs to be emphasized that human sexuality is a gift from God (cf. Gen. 1:27,28; 9:1,7).
+It was His idea and will for humanity.
+The guidelines are not meant to thwart mankind's freedom or joy but to give some godly guidelines for fallen humanity.
 The bounds are revealed for our long-term benefit and happiness.
-Although man has abused sexuality, as he has all of God's gifts, it is still a powerful drive within humankind which must be under God's control and guidance.
+Although mankind has abused sexuality, as they have all of God's gifts, it is still a powerful drive within humankind which must be under God's control and guidance.

-D. Sex must be guarded so that the sacredness of the human person (female or male) is respected because they are made in God's image.
+D. Sex must be guarded so that the sacredness of the human person (female or male) is respected because they are made in God's image (Gen. 1:27).
 Our fallen focus on "me" is all too obvious in this area.

 I. GENERAL INFORMATION